Sweetwater Sports Medicine

 Gradual Return to Play

-Stage 2:Moderate levels of physical activity with body/head movement.
+Stage 2: Moderate levels of physical activity with body/head movement with a helmet or other equipment.
 This includes moderate jogging, brief running, moderate intensity on the stationary cycle, moderate intensity weightlifting (reduced time and intensity from typical routine).

 Concussion Management Team